🚀 Is building a website too difficult? Let me guide you step by step—Learn about the 「Naibabiji WordPress Website Building Coaching Service」 →

 Manual Backup

-Backing up from the server Admin Dashboard: If the server supports backup features, you can click the backup button for a manual backup, or use the server's file manager and database functions for a manual backup.
+Backing up from the server Admin Dashboard: If the server supports backup features, you can click the backup button for manual backup, or use the server's file manager and database functions for manual backup.
 This operation is relatively complex.
 Beginners just need to know this option exists; there's no need to use this method.

 Another manual backup method is to install a backup plugin in the WordPress website Admin Dashboard and then perform the backup through the plugin.
 This method is more recommended and is suitable for any WordPress website.